github/developer.github.com/content/changes/2015-06-24-api-enhancements-for-working-with-organization-permissions.md

 Starting today, these API enhancements are available for developers to preview.
 At the end of the preview period, these enhancements will become official components of the GitHub API.

-While these enhancements are in their preview period, you'll need to provide the following custom media type in the `Accept` header:
+While these enhancements are in their preview period, you'll need to provide the following [custom media type][custom-media-types] in the `Accept` header:

     application/vnd.github.ironman-preview+json